rpm-software-management/dnf/doc/api_conf.rst

     The ``"nocrypto"`` option will also set the ``_RPMVSF_NOSIGNATURES`` and ``_RPMVSF_NODIGESTS`` VS flags.

+  .. attribute:: username

+    The username to use for connecting to repo with basic HTTP authentication.
+Defaults to ``None``.

+  .. attribute:: password

+    The password to use for connecting to repo with basic HTTP authentication.
+Defaults to ``None``.

   .. method:: prepend_installroot(option)

     Prefix config option named `option` with :attr:`installroot`.